 1. Haggis

-As Scotland’s delicacy and national prize, haggis is an ultimate legend in Scotland.
-What is this famous and classic dish then?
-Haggis is usually served in the form of a pudding and is made of sheep’s pluck, which is then chopped with flavor fillers like onions, suet, oats, and other ingredients.
-Sheep’s pluck is usually the lungs, heart, and liver of a sheep, and it’s sometimes rolled into a clean sheep’s intestine before being cooked.
-Think of it like a hearty sausage that way.
+A national delicacy, haggis is the ultimate legend in Scotland.
+It’s usually served in the form of a pudding and is made of sheep’s pluck, which is then chopped with flavor fillers like onions, suet, oats, and other ingredients.

 Traditionally haggis is served with neeps (turnips) and tatties (potatoes).
 Over the years, this delicacy has taken on new forms like a haggis burger or even a vegetarian haggis.
 I suggest picking where to eat your haggis based on how clean and freshly it’s prepared.
-Therefore, I have two great places to recommend.
+I have two great places to recommend.

 Where to get it: Deacon Brodie’s Tavern or Greyfriars Bobby

-Where to Stay in Edinburgh
+Where To Stay in Edinburgh

 Get to know the best areas to stay in Edinburgh.
 We’ve recommended our favorite hotels for those who love to stay in the busy city or out along the coast for more peaceful views of the sea.